uikit/uikit-site/docs/pages/filter.md

 </div>
 ```

-The Filter component comes without any styles, which allows you to use any of the other UIkit component to create the filter controls and layout items.
-For example the [Nav](nav.md), [Subnav](subnav.md) and [Tab](tab.md) components can be used to style the filter controls.
-And the [Grid component](grid.md) is used to create the item layout.
+The Filter component comes unstyled, which allows you to use any of the other UIkit components to create the filter controls and layout items.
+For example, the [Nav](nav.md), [Subnav](subnav.md) and [Tab](tab.md) components can be used to style the filter controls.
+Usually, the [Grid component](grid.md) is used to create the item layout.

 ***

 ## Active state

-Add the `uk-active` class to filter control and the filter will be applied initially.
+Add the `.uk-active` class to filter control and the filter will be applied initially.

 ```html
 <div uk-filter="target: .js-filter">